-What Does Breed Have to do With It?
-Part Three: Training & Managing Natural Inclinations0 comments
+What Does Breed Have to Do With It?
+Breed-Specific Training Tips0 comments

 The term reinforcement means to strengthen.
 And when used in psychology, refers to any stimulus that can be added or removed to make a behavior more likely to reoccur.
 Examples of reinforcement include giving a dog a treat when he sits politely, receiving a bonus when you did a great job on a tough project, or giving a child a sticker for a good grade on a test.

 PunishmentPunishment is defined as a consequence which follows a behavior that decreases (or attempts to decrease) the likelihood of that response occurring.
 Examples of punishment include when a child touches a hot stove and burns his fingers (to teach him to stop touching the stove), when a person tells a joke that nobody laughs at (then they don’t tell that bad joke again), or when you yell at a dog for stealing food from the counter (and the dog learns not to counter-surf again).

 When you think of why anyone does anything, the answer is simple.
 All animals are motivated to achieve reinforcement and avoid punishment.
 Although there are times when punishment is inevitable, behavior scientists and dog trainers agree that the best way to train a dog is with positive reinforcement.

 So using what we know about our dog’s personality type, let’s try to figure out some good ways to train for it.